Agriculture industry guide 60 min - Instant certificate

 The HSA statistics are sobering: agriculture accounts for a disproportionate share of workplace injuries and fatalities in Ireland. abrasive wheel injuries - particularly abrasive wheel injuries - are among the most common, causing significant pain and lost working time.

-A farmer who cannot work due to a abrasive wheel incident injury faces not just personal suffering, but potential impact on their entire operation.
+A farmer who cannot work due to an abrasive wheel incident injury faces not just personal suffering, but potential impact on their entire operation.
 Prevention through proper training is essential.

 Legal requirements for farm employers